mattiaforc/keycloak-events-falco-exporter/README.md

 so for example, creating a new user under that realm would trigger an event that would be forwarded to Falco.

-If you simply want to test this extension without needing to configure/start Falco, then you can run `docker-compose up -d --profile extra` that will also run an `echo-server` container on port `7080`.
+If you simply want to test this extension without needing to configure/start Falco, then you can run `docker-compose --profile extra up -d` that will also run an `echo-server` container on port `7080`.
 Change the `FALCO_ENDPOINT` variable in the `keycloak` container inside `docker-compose.yml` to point to `echo-server:7080` and you will see every forwarded event HTTP request logged inside the `echo-server` container.